sasanka123/hello-world/README.md

 This is a POC application
 This is developed for the internal employees

-Thi sis committd on 2dn Nov
+This is committd on 2dn Nov